Schmools/Schmools.github.io/static/body/info/index.md

-Hi, I'm Samuel Schuur a high school senior from New York City.
-I have a mild obsession with pretty much everything with any relation to engineering, robotics, and CNCs.
+Hi, I'm Samuel Schuur, I'm currently on a gap year working in Berkeley, CA. I have a mild obsession with pretty much everything with any relation to engineering, robotics, and CNCs.
 I fold origami.
 I also play the violin.